Jake McCarthy Player Props: Diamondbacks vs. Pirates

-Jake McCarthy -- batting .367 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Pittsburgh Pirates, with Rich Hill on the mound, on July 7 at 9:40 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy and his .480 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Carmen Mlodzinski and the Pittsburgh Pirates at Chase Field, Sunday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Mets.
+In his most recent game he had a hitless performance (0-for-0) against the Pirates.

 Jake McCarthy Game Info & Props vs. the Pirates